-Would you spend $100 to buy a chicken that layed one egg per day or a chicken that layed 5 eggs per day?
+Would you spend $100 to buy a chicken that laid one egg per day or a chicken that laid 5 eggs per day?
 Assuming you like eggs, the answer is obvious.
-You would spend your money on the chicken that layed 5 eggs per day.
+You would spend your money on the chicken that laid 5 eggs per day.
 Why?
 Because you got more for your money.

 These high leverage habits create a domino effect that will allow you to instill other good habits more easily.
 This means you will be utilizing even less of your precious discipline resources on habit instillation.
 Trying to instill too many difficult habits at once can lead to burnouts and breakdowns .. and likely a failure to instill any good habits!

 Now keep in mind that this works exactly the opposite way for bad habits.
 One really bad habit can lead you down a dark spiral of many other bad habits.
 For instance, you can imagine how developing a drinking habit would likely not bode well for avoiding other poor habits.
 Developing an excessive web surfing habit can lead to purchasing things that you don’t need which can lead to ….
 I think you get the idea.
 Therefore, if you want to spend your valuable willpower eliminating one poor habit, pick one that leads to other poor habits, and you can perhaps eliminate them all with just the effort it took to eliminate that one.